Schwegman, Lundberg & Woessner

 Schwegman Lundberg & Woessner, P.A.
 (Formerly Schwegman, Lundberg, Woessner & Kluth, P.A.) is a Minneapolis, Minnesota based intellectual property law firm founded by three attorneys in December 1993.
 The firm was one of the first patent law firms in the United States to focus solely on patent prosecution and not on patent litigation (although this practice was already fairly common in Europe).

 Locations

-The Schwegman firm has offices located in Minneapolis, Minnesota; Silicon Valley, California; Austin Texas; and the United Kingdom, and has 25 satellite locations throughout the United States.
+The Schwegman firm has offices located in Minneapolis, Minnesota and Silicon Valley, California, and satellite practitioners throughout the United States.

 Awards and recognition

 Top quality ranking from IAM / Ocean Tomo (2015, 2016.
 2017).